School counsellors and confidentiality

 The obligation of confidentiality is central to the practice of the profession of psychology.
 The assurance of confidentiality given by psychologists to clients is very important in enabling the psychologist-client relationship to work effectively.
 This principle applies to the work of school counsellors.

-The department of Education and requires new appointees to school counselling positions be eligible for registration as a psychologist with the Psychology Board of Australia.
-The registration of psychologists is governed by the National Heath Practitioner legislation and the Psychology Board of Australia (the Board) http://www.psychologyboard.gov.au.
+The Department of Education and requires new appointees to school counselling positions be eligible for registration as a psychologist with the Psychology Board of Australia.
+The registration of psychologists is governed by the National Heath Practitioner legislation and the Psychology Board of Australia (the Board) https://www.psychologyboard.gov.au.

 The Board advises that the standards of psychologists are governed by the Code of Ethics of the Australian Psychological Society https://www.psychology.org.au/About-Us/What-we-do/ethics-and-practice-standards.
 The Australian Psychological Society’s Code of Ethics identifies the circumstances under which psychologists may disclose confidential information obtained in the course of their provision of psychological services.